5tigerjelly/calculator-v2/README.md

 # iOS Calculator 2.0
 ##Build a calculator

-Create four functions for add, subtract, multiply, divide each does the expected thing create a function that expects one of them along with two Ints in other words, a generic "math operation" function it should then take the two Ints and pass them to the function and return the result
+* Create four functions for add, subtract, multiply, divide
+  * each does the expected thing
+* Create a function that expects one of them along with two Ints
+  * in other words, a generic "math operation" function
+  * it should then take the two Ints and pass them to the function
+  * and return the result

 ##Array fun

-create two new functions for add/mul instead of taking two Ints, take an array of Ints instead return the result of (adding/multiplying) all of the elements create two new functions (count, avg) that take an array of Ints again, operate on the array and return the result return the result refactor all four down to another "generic math operation" approach like in the previous part
+* Create two new functions for add/mul
+  * instead of taking two Ints, take an array of Ints instead
+  * return the result of (adding/multiplying) all of the elements
+* Create two new functions (count, avg) that take an array of Ints
+  * again, operate on the array and return the result
+  * return the result
+* refactor all four down to another "generic math operation" approach
+  * like in the previous part

 ##Points